kaplona/koifly/README.md

 * `git clone` this project
 * `npm install` to download dependencies
 * `cp -i src/secrets-sample.js src/secrets.js`, then add your database credentials and other app setting to this file.
+* `cp -i src/frontend-assets-sample.js src/frontend-assets.js`, then add your server side API keys and other configuration.
 * Create MySQL database, then run `npm run db_migrate` to create DB tables (note: this requires all previous steps to be done)

 Run in Development Mode: